| // Copyright 2018 The Fuchsia Authors. All rights reserved. |

 | |

-| // For each system_profile SP and each event_vector EV, produces an |
+| // For each event, produces an int-range histogram where each bucket |

-| // number of unique devices with system_profile SP for which an integer |
+| // counts the number of unique devices with the same system profile, where: |

 | // |